 Today however it’s much different.

-- That’s why interest rate aggregators are more interested in getting a mortgage lead to sell instead of providing information the consumer can actually use.
+- That’s why interest rate aggregators are more interested in getting a mortgage lead to selling instead of providing information the consumer can actually use

 How Different Lenders And Same Indices Affect Lowest Mortgage Rates

 Further, and perhaps just as important, consumers need to be aware that mortgage companies all price their loans based upon the very same set of indices.

 - That means one lender can’t have a 30-year rate at 2.50% and everyone else is at 3.50%

 - For a conventional loan underwritten to Fannie Mae guidelines, the specific index is a mortgage bond that is traded by investors each and every day